rtm/human-css-numbers/README.md

 ======

 Human CSS Numbers is a set of CSS micro-attributes for specifying numbers of lengths in human-friendly form.
+It is a sister package to `human-css-colors` and `human-css-classes` and is used by the latter.

 Summary
 -------